exploring self-realization, sacred personhood, and full humanity

 Clark: No… it was the opposite… it was like the perfect moment – but then, this morning…

-Lex: Oh, I see, this morning she wanted to pretend it never happened.
+Lex: Oh, I see, this morning she wanted to pretend that it never happened.

 Lex: You’ve upped the stakes, Clark.
 [You finally told her.
 It used to be just a kids' game with you two, but you've called Lana's bluff with "put up or shut up."]
 And now she’s scared [and hiding].
 She figures if she folds she’ll cut her losses [and protect herself from becoming vulnerable, the terror of authentic intimacy].